 The usefulness of a reverb time calculator

-To make the reverb or delay effect appear and disappear at the correct times, we need to time their duration in sync with our song's tempo or bpm.
+To make the reverb or delay effect appear and disappear at the correct times, we need to time their duration in sync with our song's tempo or bpm (see our bpm calculator).
 Otherwise, the delay of a note might still be playing when the following note comes in, reducing sound clarity.
 The reverb and delay calculator quickly obtains the required time for the effect based on each note's length.

 How do I calculate reverb time?

 - Obtain your song's bpm (beats per minute) and time signature.

 60,000by the bpm number.

 - Write down the result.
 This is the duration of the beat unit (quarter, eighth, etc.) used in the time signature expressed in ms.

 - Multiply or divide this result by two to obtain longer or shorter notes' lengths.

 3/4 time signature.
 This means that in a minute,

 120 quarter note beats are played.
 To know how long each of these quarter notes is in milliseconds, we need to divide the number of milliseconds in a minute by the bpm:

 Now, if we want to use reverb or delay for longer or shorter notes, we divide or multiply by two this result n times proportionally to the relationship between each note and the beat note, in this case, the quarter note: